-This report is written for the project described herein and is intended for use solely by Beach Cities Health District and its design team.
-It should not be used as a bidding document but may be made available to the potential contractors for information on factual data only.
-For bidding purposes, the contractors should be responsible for making their own interpretation of the data contained in this report.
+This report is written for the project described herein and is intended for use solely by Beach Cities Health District (BCHD) and Blue Mountain Development, and its design team.
+It should not be used as a bidding document but may be made available to potential contractors for information on factual data only.
+For bidding purposes, contractors should be responsible for making their own interpretation of the data contained in this report.